google/dawn/docs/tint/fuzzing-experiments.md

 3. **Burn-in (Optional)**: If enabled, it executes multiple parallel workloads for 5 minutes (`burnin_duration` & `burnin_enabled`) to bring the physical host's CPU to a thermal steady state.
-This prevents throttling and microbenchmark skews during the experiment.
+This prevents throttling and normalization profiling skews during the experiment.
-4. **Microbenchmarking**: It executes a short benchmark (60 seconds) for each fuzzer against its designated benchmark corpus.
-The resulting execution rate (runs/sec) is saved to `perf_scores.json` and used as a normalization factor to compute "Normalized CPU Seconds" for each fuzzer.
+4. **Normalization**: It executes multiple normalization profiling runs for each fuzzer against its designated normalization corpus (controlled by `normalization_duration` and `normalization_iterations`).
+The resulting average execution rate (runs/sec) and standard error (SEM) are saved to `normalization_scores.json` and are used to compute "Normalized CPU Seconds" for each fuzzer.
+All individual profiling runs are archived in `normalization_iterations.csv`.
 5. **Task Execution**: It calculates the Cartesian product of experiments (Fuzzer × Corpus × Duration × Iteration).
 These are run concurrently across available CPU cores (configurable via